giangtruong2302/ChatWithGoogleAccount/README.md

 # FriendZone - A full-stack realtime messaging chat application

-A project to learn modern full-stack development made by Josh.
+A project to learn modern full-stack development made by Dyno.

 ## Features